docker/docs/desktop/windows/wsl.md

 ---
 description: Docker Desktop WSL 2 backend
-keywords: WSL, WSL 2 Tech Preview, Windows Subsystem for Linux, WSL 2 backend Docker
+keywords: WSL, WSL 2, Windows Subsystem for Linux, WSL 2 backend Docker, Docker Desktop
 redirect_from:
 - /docker-for-windows/wsl/
 - /docker-for-windows/wsl-tech-preview/
-title: Docker Desktop WSL 2 backend
+title: Docker Desktop WSL 2 backend on Windows
 ---

 Windows Subsystem for Linux (WSL) 2 introduces a significant architectural change as it is a full Linux kernel built by Microsoft, allowing Linux distributions to run without having to manage Virtual Machines.
 With Docker Desktop running on WSL 2, users can leverage Linux workspaces and avoid having to maintain both Linux and Windows build scripts.
 In addition, WSL 2 provides improvements to file system sharing, boot time, and allows access to some cool new features for Docker Desktop users.